-Global collaborative efforts help delineate pediatric traumatic brain injury causes, characteristics and trends in ChinaDecember 14th, 2012 in Health /
+Global collaborative efforts help delineate pediatric traumatic brain injury causes, characteristics and trends in ChinaDecember 14, 2012 in Medicine & Health / Health

 Traumatic brain injuries (TBIs) among children in China are a growing public health concern.
 Two new studies by researchers of the International Program at the Center for Injury Research and Policy of The Research Institute at Nationwide Children's Hospital and the Wuhan Children's Hospital in China examined pediatric TBIs that were treated at Wuhan Children's Hospital from 2002 to 2011.